Spring 2015 registration is November 10-13.

 - Graduation Requirement Limit: A maximum of two (2.00) credits from add-on fractional credit courses may count toward the 32-credit graduation requirement.
 Stand-alone fractional credit would not count towards this limitation.

-- Students may register for 5.50 course credits during the drop/add period only with the written permission of their faculty adviser.
-Students may not take or receive credit for more than 5.50 course credits in any term except with the approval of the faculty adviser and the associate dean of the faculty.
+- Students may register for 5.50 course credits during the Drop/Add period only with the written permission of their faculty adviser.
+Students may not take or receive credit for more than 5.50 course credits in any term except with the approval of the associate dean of the faculty.

-- The registrar’s office will notify students through the end of the current term (via e-mail) of openings in courses for which they are waitlisted.
-Students will not be able to change their status from "waitlisted" to "registered" online.
-This can only be done by the registrar's office.
+The registrar’s office will notify you through the end of the current term via e-mail of openings in courses for which you are waitlisted.
+(Waitlists will be deleted prior to the start of Drop/Add in January to allow online access to open seats.)

 - In determining which student is offered an open seat in a waitlisted course several factors, besides position on the waitlist, are taken into account.
 These factors include but are not limited to class year, major, and minor.

 Students in the classes of 2015 and 2016 who wish to take a course on a satisfactory/unsatisfactory basis must fill out an "S/U Course Declaration Form" in the Office of the Registrar during the drop/add period.
-No changes in grading option may be made after the September 8 deadline.
+No changes in grading option may be made after the end of Drop/Add, January 28.

 - Seniors in their final semester should not take a course using the satisfactory/unsatisfactory grade option unless they will have a total of 32 courses without the S/U course.